Financial Counterparties (FCs) are required to report both:

 EMIR Refit has also established a new regime to determine when FCs are subject to the clearing requirement, depending on whether or not their positions exceed the clearing threshold.
 FCs are divided into those that exceed the specified thresholds (FC+s); and those that do not exceed the specified thresholds (FC-s).

-FCs that are in the latter category (FC-s) are not subject to the clearing obligation.
+FCs that do not exceed the specified threshold (FC-s) are not subject to the clearing obligation.
 An entity is only a FC- if it is below the threshold for each asset class.

 |Asset class for OTC derivative contracts||Clearing threshold (gross notional and value) in EUR|